The pioneering iOS app has been reimagined for Apple Watch!

 Theodolite was one of the earliest augmented reality (AR) apps for iOS when it debuted in 2009 -- in fact Theodolite was pioneering AR technology before "AR" was even a buzzword!
 In the time since, Theodolite has been used by millions of consumers and professionals in their outdoor adventures and on the job.
-Now, we've taken the Theodolite concept to Apple Watch by combining a compass, inclinometer, and GPS into one indispensable app that sits on your wrist.
+Now, we've taken the Theodolite concept to Apple Watch by combining a compass, inclinometer, GPS, and maps into one indispensable app that sits on your wrist.
 We're excited to keep evolving this centuries-old instrument as hardware and software technologies allow the concept to come to new device formats.

 On iPhone and iPad, Theodolite uses a viewfinder format, uniting the device sensors (GPS, magnetometer, gyro, accelerometer) and camera.
 On Apple Watch, Theodolite combines data from these sensors into an AHRS (attitude and heading reference system) layout similar to what you'd see in the glass cockpit of a modern aircraft.
 This layout allows Theodolite to efficiently display compass bearing (yaw angle), pitch angle, and roll angle in a compact format that works extremely well on a small screen.
 This information is augmented by latitude, longitude, and altitude from GPS, as well as sun and moon position.